Fanisus/db.json/README.md

         enabled: true,
         saveinterval: 30000,
     },
-    cli: true, // Type help in console for help
+    cli: true, // When true type help in console for help
     deep: true, // The dot notation that the world needs is here
     file: 'Data.json' // The File to store Database
 })